7 Motivation Problems

-Any time I pee, shower, eat, or exercise, I say, "I am the rank 1 solo game designer*".
-This is technically true if your game is niche enough.
+Any time I pee, shower, eat, or exercise, I say, "I am the rank 1 solo game developer in x genre".
+This is technically true if our game is niche enough.

 If 1 in 100 people are good in a skill, then being good at 3 skills makes us 1 in a million.
-America has 330 million people, so 330 Americans have the exact same skills.
-I'm not so far from #1 after all.
+America has 330 million people, so 330 Americans have the same 3 skills.
+I'm somewhere between rank 1 and 330.

 Take notes while enjoying entertainment